 Gerald G. Harris.
-Mr. Harris was elected Vice President and President -- GM Division of the Company since November 1994.
-Mr. Harris previously served as Vice President and General Manager -- GM Operations since March 1994.
-Previously Mr. Harris served as Director -- Ford Business Unit from March 1992 to March 1994, Director of Sales from August 1990 to March 1992 and Sales Manager from January 1989 to August 1990.
+Mr. Harris was elected Vice President and President -- GM Division of the Company in November 1994 and promoted to Senior Vice President in July 1996.
+Mr. Harris previously served as Vice President and General Manager - -- GM Operations since March 1994.
+Previously Mr. Harris served as Director --Ford Business Unit from March 1992 to March 1994, Director of Sales from August 1990 to March 1992 and Sales Manager from January 1989 to August 1990.
 Prior to 1989, Mr. Harris held various managerial positions with the Company.

 Terrence E. O'Rourke.
-Mr. O'Rourke was elected Vice President and President --- Ford Division of the Company in November 1995.
+Mr. O'Rourke was elected Vice President and President - -- Ford Division of the Company in November 1995 and promoted to Senior Vice President in July 1996.
 Prior to serving in this position, he was Vice President and President -- Chrysler Division of the Company since November 1994.
 Previously, Mr. O'Rourke served as Director -- Strategic Planning since October 1994.
 Prior to joining Lear, Mr. O'Rourke was employed by Ford Motor Company as Supply Manager -- Climate Control Department from 1992 and Procurement Operations Manager from 1988.